heyongsh1/heyongsh1.github.io/essays/First Experience in Software Engineering.md

 In retrospect, my first experience in software engineering laid a strong foundation for my journey in this field.
 It was a time of growth, both technically and personally.
 The lessons I learned during those early days—about persistence, collaboration, and the joy of creation—remain with me as I continue to explore and expand my skills.
 This experience not only confirmed my interest in software engineering but also inspired me to pursue it as a career path.

+---

-Source: Chatgpt and other online sources were utilized to provide information and insight, to improve grammar, vocabulary, and punctuation.
+Acknowledgement: Chatgpt and other online sources were utilized to provide information and insight, to improve grammar, vocabulary, and punctuation.